Why

 According to the Lindy effect; shell scripts, openssh and tar will outlive these mentioned CM software.

-Huge shell scripts can be unwieldy. rr will help you manage your scripts.
+Huge shell scripts can be unwieldy. taarr will help you manage your scripts.

 You can use a symlink to activate the modes.